jameshfisher/jameshfisher.com/_posts/2018-09-23-summary-zero-to-one-c7.md

 ---
-title: "Summary of 'Zero to One', Chapter 7: Follow the money"
+title: 'Summary of ''Zero to One'', Chapter 7: Follow the money'
-tags: ["zero-to-one", "summary"]
+tags:
+  - zero-to-one
+  - summary
 ---

 **Summary:**